leejet/stable-diffusion.cpp/README.md

 - Plain C/C++ implementation based on [ggml](https://github.com/ggerganov/ggml), working in the same way as [llama.cpp](https://github.com/ggerganov/llama.cpp)
 - Super lightweight and without external dependencies
-- SD1.x, SD2.x and SDXL support
+- SD1.x, SD2.x, SDXL and SD3 support
     - !!!The VAE in SDXL encounters NaN issues under FP16, but unfortunately, the ggml_conv_2d only operates under FP16.
 Hence, a parameter is needed to specify the VAE that has fixed the FP16 NaN issue.
 You can find it here: [SDXL VAE FP16 Fix](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix/blob/main/sdxl_vae.safetensors).

 - [SD-Turbo](https://huggingface.co/stabilityai/sd-turbo) and [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo) support